Our main recommendation

 A new type of toothbrush is the mouthpiece or automatic toothbrush.
 These are products that clean multiple tooth surfaces at once.
 The most popular options, clean all the teeth at the same time.
 One of the benefits is a shorter brushing time.

-Products like the Autobrush for kids look and sound very appealing on paper.
-They have an interesting design and play sounds to engage your child.
+Products like the Autobrush for kids and Wiggle by Whites Beaconsfield look and sound very appealing on paper.
+They have an interesting design and engage your child.
 For particular kids, such a product can be helpful on their journey to better brushing.
 The problem here is as yet they are not suitable replacements to a regular manual or electric toothbrush.
 They don’t clean the teeth well enough and we strongly advise you avoid them.

 Useful pre-purchase advice

 With the help of our in-house dentist Dr. Gemma Wheeler, we’ve added useful notes and tips from our research and testing.